thoughtworks/build-your-own-radar/README.md

 ### Building the radar

-Paste the URL in the input field on the home page.
+Paste the URL in the input field on the select page.

 That's it!